 - Dust a clean, dry work surface with some flour then transfer the dough to the floured surface and lightly sprinkle it with a bit more flour.

-- Use cookie cutters to cut into rounds.
-If you don't have cookie cutters then the top of a mason jar does a great job.
+- Roll out the dough to about ¼ inch thick and use cookie cutters to cut into rounds.
+If you don't have cookie cutters, the top of a mason jar does a great job.

 - Place on the baking tray.
 They don't spread much so you don't need to leave a lot of room around each one.

-- Bake for 12 - 15 minutes or until just starting to turn golden brown on the edges and bottom.
-They will still feel very slightly soft in the middle if you push with a finger but that is fine.
+- Bake for 12 to 15 minutes or until just starting to turn golden brown on the edges and bottom.
+They will still feel very slightly soft in the middle if you push with a finger.
 As they cool they will firm up and go crisp.

-- Place on a cooling rack and leave to cool completely before eating.
+- Place on a wire rack and leave to cool completely before eating.
 They aren't at their best when warm.

 💌 SAVE THIS RECIPE!